Grid Operations - MISO's Role

 Instead of moving people, MISO operators are responsible for moving electricity.
 From where it is generated, to your local utilities.
 MISO doesn’t own the generators, the transmission lines, or any part of the electric grid.

-MISO’s role as a grid operator is to make sure the right amount of electricity is generated and transmitted to utilities reliably and at the lowest possible cost 24/7/365.
-Our member utilities ensure the power is delivered to their customers.
+MISO’s role as a grid operator is to manage the generation and transmission of high-voltage electricity across its region.
+We make sure the right amount of electricity is generated and transmitted to member utilities reliably and at the lowest possible cost 24/7/365.
+The utilities are responsible for delivering the power to their customers.

 Understanding Power Grid Outages